LakeMLB: Data Lake Machine Learning Benchmark: Benchmark Discussion

 \subsubsection{\textbf{Limitations.}}

-Despite its strengths, LakeMLB exhibits several limitations: \textbf{(1) Limited task diversity.} The benchmark currently focuses exclusively on classification tasks and does not encompass more complex learning paradigms such as regression or ranking.
-Moreover, it assumes balanced labels and does not address practical challenges frequently encountered in real-world scenarios, including label imbalance and label noise. \textbf{(2) Limited data scale.} Each sub-dataset comprises only two tables, with the number of rows ranging from approximately 0.8K to 40K.
-While this scale is suitable for controlled benchmarking and efficient experimentation, it remains substantially smaller than the large-scale, highly interconnected data typically observed in real-world data lake environments. \textbf{(3) Limited scenario complexity.} The benchmark does not yet consider more realistic data lake settings that involve multiple auxiliary tables, multilingual data, or multimodal tabular data, which are commonly encountered in real-world applications.
+LakeMLB also has several limitations. \textbf{(1) Limited task diversity.} The current benchmark considers only classification and does not cover other important tasks, such as regression and ranking, nor practical challenges including label imbalance and noisy labels. \textbf{(2) Limited scale.} Each sub-dataset contains only two tables, with dataset sizes ranging from approximately 0.8K to 100K rows, making the benchmark smaller than real-world data lakes. \textbf{(3) Limited scenario complexity.} LakeMLB currently focuses on pairwise table integration and does not include more challenging settings involving multiple auxiliary tables, multilingual data, or multimodal tabular data.